 If there is no surviving spouse, children, or parents, then the law allows siblings or their children to file a wrongful death claim.
 If the deceased had no relatives, then the law allows the personal representative of the deceased person’s estate to file a claim on their behalf.
 This is also what is referred to as a plaintiff ad litem.
 The plaintiff ad litem would be appointed by the courts and granted the authority to pursue action on behalf of the deceased’s estate.

 Those wishing to file a wrongful death suit must be aware that only one wrongful death claim can be filed on behalf of the victim.
 Multiple family members cannot file multiple claims of wrongful death.
 One death means one suit.

 If you have lost a loved one due to a reckless or negligent accident, you deserve both justice and compensation for your loss.
-The team at OnderLaw, LLC is ready to help you try to achieve both goals.
+The team at OnderLaw is ready to help you try to achieve both goals.
 If you want more information about your legal options, reach out and call us today.
 We offer a free and confidential initial consultation to help get you started.